2012 Marine Le Pen presidential campaign: France

 On 17 September 2011, 1,200 people from Western France have taken part in her first meeting held in a castle in Vaiges, Mayenne.

 On 21 September 2011, she visited during two hours the Rungis International Market, where she met workers and professionals disillusioned with Nicolas Sarkozy's politics.
 On that very day, she met farmers in Fosses, Val-d'Oise and held a press conference about agricultural issues.

 On 17 October 2011, she held a press conference in front of the Dexia headquarters in La Défense.
 On 19 October 2011, she visited in Paris the 2011 Milipol, a security technology sales exhibition.

 On 5 January 2012, she presented her wishes to the press.

 On 11 December 2011, she held her first presidential meeting in Metz, Moselle, Lorraine.
 From early January 2012, she held weekly meetings in major French cities: Saint-Denis, Rouen Bordeaux, Perpignan, Toulouse.

 Italy

 In October 2011, Marine Le Pen visited Italy for three days.
-On 20 October 2011, she had dinner in Verona with forty local contractors including Daniela Santanché, undersecretary in charge of the implementation of the programme in the Berlusconi IV Cabinet.
+On 20 October 2011, she had dinner in Verona with forty local contractors including Daniela Santanchè, undersecretary in charge of the implementation of the programme in the Berlusconi IV Cabinet.
 On 21 October 2011, she met in Verona municipal representatives members of The Right.
-Later on that very day, she discussed at the Milan Stock Exchange topical issues (Arab Spring, immigration, European Union) with Daniela Santanché.
+Later on that very day, she discussed at the Milan Stock Exchange topical issues (Arab Spring, immigration, European Union) with Daniela Santanchè.
 On 22 October 2011, she signed in Rome the Italian translation of her autobiography À contre flots for the assistance gathered in the Ferrajoli palace.